 the “RV” is the one for which to perform the precise and detailed carbon footprint calculation to determine the emission factors for the upstream- & EoL emission.

-the [“declared vehicle”] is the vehicle for which to calculate the carbon footprint based on the emission factor of its [emission groups] (according to paragraph 7.9.8.1.).
+the [“declared vehicle”] is the vehicle for which to calculate the carbon footprint based on the emission factor of its [emission groups] (according to paragraph 7.9.8.1.) and shall be the highest cycle energy demand configuration under the interpolation method (GTR#15) or test vehicle configuration under the inertia weight class method.

 Estimated value for the declared vehicles